Pay As You Earn (PAYE): What you need to know

 How the PAYE application worked

-Before July 1, 2024, you could complete an application for PAYE or any other income-driven repayment plan on the Education Department’s website.
-There was no cost to apply.
+You may complete an application for PAYE on the Education Department’s website.
+There is no cost to apply.

-If you had the information you needed in advance, the application process took around 10 minutes to complete.
-Information needed for a PAYE application included:
+If you have the information you needed in advance, the application process takes around 10 minutes to complete.
+Information needed for a PAYE application includes:

 - Personal information: Your full name, address, email address, phone number and the best time to contact you.